Ferparishuertas/iobuilders/README.md

 ### Backend

 - **Identity Service**
+  - Functionality
-    - Authentication server based on OAuth2 linked in some way with Alastria to provide a link between traditional app identity and digital (blockchain) identity
+      - Authentication server based on OpenId Connect linked in some way with Alastria to provide a link between traditional app identity and digital (blockchain) identity
+  - Tech
+    - Keycloak or other Auth server
+  - Risks
+    - Integration of this two technologies

 - **Wallet App service**